-- Process We noted SSA's processes lacked the following. - Repeatable and standardized risk management practices that were consistently applied and implemented across the organization at the entity, divisions, operating units and functions.
-For example, we noted several instances where SSA divisions, regional offices and disability determination services personnel did not document internal control design, retain evidence of control execution, and/or evidence of monitoring controls.
-We cited control deficiencies related to the completeness and accuracy of information system inventories and boundaries, common control inheritance considerations, and a lack of completed requirements within security assessment and authorization packages. - A clear and concise security architecture function.
-Specifically, SSA did not consistently implement an information security architecture across the enterprise, business processes, and system levels necessary for maintaining a disciplined and structured methodology for managing risk. - A proactive process to identify, block and/or remove unauthorized software and executable code, as well as, appropriate execution of the risk management function in the Agency's system development life cycle. - People Per the Standards for Internal Control in the Federal Government OV1.06, "People are what make internal control work.
+- Processes We noted SSA's processes lacked the following. - Repeatable and standardized risk management practices that were consistently applied and implemented across the organization at the entity, divisions, operating units and functions.
+For example, we noted control failures related to regional office security assessment and authorization processes, performance of risk assessments, vulnerability scanning of applications, and issuance and monitoring of plans of action and milestones (POA&M).
+Furthermore, as part of our Headquarters testing, we cited control deficiencies related to the information security monitoring and enforcement of contractor systems, completeness and accuracy of information system inventories and boundaries, common control inheritance considerations, a lack of completed requirements in security assessment and authorization packages, not consistently documenting justifications for delays or categorizing the criticality of POA&Ms, and out of date information system contingency plans. - A clear and concise security architecture function.
+SSA did not consistently incorporate assessing the impacts to the Agency's information system development lifecycle necessary for maintaining a disciplined and structured methodology for managing risk.
+This also includes not having procedures to assess aggregate level risk or comprehensive tools for monitoring risk, risk response types, and risk dependencies. - People Per the Standards for Internal Control in the Federal Government OV1.06, "People are what make internal control work.
 Management is responsible for an effective internal control system.
 As part of this responsibility, management sets the entity's objectives, implements controls, and evaluates the internal control system.
 However, personnel throughout an entity play important roles in implementing and operating an effective internal control system."
-We noted as part of our field work that SSA lacked information security resources at various levels within the organization to effectively implement IT risk management functions.
-In addition, we noted instances where SSA and disability determination services personnel were not aware of Standards for Internal Control in the Federal Government requirements and requirements to document control design and activities as well as retain evidence of their execution.
-Finally, we noted SSA had not adequately identified individuals with significant information security responsibilities to provide role based security training.
+We noted SSA's Information System Security Officers (ISSOs) were deployed to the regional offices in Fiscal Year 2021.
+However, the ISSOs had not yet developed and implemented their roles and responsibilities to include consideration of risks identified in regional office security assessments of field office and DDS sites.
+Further, we noted that on-site security assessments in some regions were suspended for Fiscal Year 2021. - Technology We noted SSA did not consistently and/or effectively deploy technology to manage its IT risk management function.
+SSA had made progress in this area but was still implementing and/or tuning software in many instances.
+For example, we continued to note issues with information system hardware and software inventory management, lack of a Network Access Control (NAC) technology solution, automation and tools for managing security configurations, and comprehensive tools to evaluate and communicate risks.

-Technology - We noted that SSA did not consistently and/or effectively deploy technology to manage its IT risk management function.
-SSA has made progress in this area but was still implementing and/or tuning software in many instances.
-For example, we noted issues with information system hardware and software inventory management, a lack of network access control, automation and tools for managing security configurations, and comprehensive tools to evaluate and communicate risks.
+These findings did not have a material impact on the financial statements; however, they could have such negative effects as inaccurate security categorization of systems and applications;

-These findings did not have a material impact on the financial statements; however, they could have such negative effects as inaccurate security categorization of systems and applications; ineffective identification, implementation and documentation of required controls; inappropriate testing and monitoring of those controls; and approving authorization to operate packages for the system without an appropriate understanding of risks.
+ineffective identification, implementation and documentation of required controls; inappropriate testing and monitoring of those controls; and approving authorization to operate packages for the system without an appropriate understanding of risks.